GitLiveApp/GitLive/_sections/merge-conflicts-jetbrains.md

 ### Gutter indicators for teammate’s changes
 GitLive adds gutter indicators to show you where your teammate’s have made changes to the file you have open, these update in real-time as you and your teammates are editing.

-Insertions are denoted in green, modifications in blue and deletions in red.
+Insertions are represented by a green arrow, modifications are denoted by a blue line and deletions by a  grey line.

 ![jetbrains Gutter](/uploads/jetbrains-gutter-teammate.jpg "jetbrains Gutter"){:class="screenshot"}